decoupled/jamstackide/README.md

 # JAMStack IDE

 * The JAMStack IDE Is a VSCode Extension that provides high-quality support for a set of technologies, services and frameworks that adhere to the JAMStack architecture.
+* More importantly, the JAMStack IDE enables a set of **high-productivity workflows** that leverage the JAMStack's Git based approach for CI/CD

+# JAMStack Workflows

+# Framework Features

 * Frameworks:
   * Redwood.js, Next.js, Gatsby.js, Nuxt, Svelte, ...